scrubwhip/Simple-Shell/README.md

 # Simple-Shell

-A simple computer shell inspired by the final project in COMP 211 at UNC.
+A simple computer shell.

 ## Functionality

 As shown in the photos below, this simple slsh (sam leggett shell) executes basic commands when running in a terminal, similar to those you would use to navigate the terminal normally.
+Most all commands are supported, though there are still issues with the auto-complete tab function that is provided by most shells.
+This project helped me understand the process lifecycle and how the most basic programs are managed by a CPU at the system level.

 ### cd, ls, pwd